Todd Packer (The Office)

 "Todd Packer" is the eighteenth episode of the seventh season of the American comedy television series The Office, and the show's 144th episode overall.
 It originally aired on NBC on February 24, 2011.
 The episode was written by Amelie Gillette and directed by Randall Einhorn.

 The series depicts the everyday lives of office employees in the Scranton, Pennsylvania branch of the fictional Dunder Mifflin Paper Company.
 In this episode, traveling salesman Todd Packer (David Koechner) comes to Dunder Mifflin looking for a desk job in the office.
 However, the office is unsure if they want him to work there due to his previous behavior.
-Jim Halpert (John Krasinski) and Dwight Schrute (Rainn Wilson) eventually team up and develop a scheme that rids the office of Packer.
+Jim Halpert (John Krasinski) and Dwight Schrute (Rainn Wilson) eventually team up and develop a scheme to rid the office of Packer.
 Meanwhile, after dealing with computer problems, Andy Bernard (Ed Helms) confronts Pam Halpert (Jenna Fischer) about getting a new computer.

 The episode was the first entry in the series to be written by Gillette, who had written for the online entertainment newspaper and website The A.V.
 Club.
 The episode received mixed reviews from critics; while many did not enjoy the character of Todd Packer, others praised the temporary alliance between Jim and Dwight.
 "Todd Packer" was viewed by 6.121 million viewers and received a 3.2 rating among adults between the age of 18 and 49, making it the season's lowest-rated episode.
 Despite this, the episode was the highest-rated NBC series of the week that it aired.